duketuxem/os-bootstrap/core/README.md

 # The core profile

-My most basic configuration, relying on nothing more than a tty.
+> My most basic configuration, relying on nothing more than a tty.

-Just a set of pre-configured tools I expect to be present to keep my workflow consistent across devices.
+This is the collection of tools that forms the backbone of my setup.
+Nothing here is expects a graphical server to run, because this should be able to be installed just anywhere — new laptop, Raspberry Pi, or even a remote virtual machine.

-This will install all the following listed software as well as the related configuration.
-Then the file structure present in `_home_folder_structure` will be created to welcome the associated dotfiles.
+For a desktop usage and in my case, this is the requirement on top of which the desktop profile later comes.

-## Software table
+## Software to be installed

 <table>
 	<thead>